 - A beach right outside your door!

-If you’re not using social proof on your hotel landing pages, you’re missing out.
-We’re more inclined to do something if other people are doing it so tell your guests about all the happy customers you’ve had.
+If you’re not including some reliable social proof on your hotel landing pages, you’re missing out!
+We’re more inclined to do something if other people are doing it so make sure you show people how happy your previous guests have been.

 Your call to action is arguably the most important part of your landing page.
 Are you spending money on a marketing campaign that drives traffic but doesn’t convert?
 Review your call to action using these 4 points.